Close Banner

 Best Restaurants at Disney World - Macaron from Les Halles Boulangerie-Patisserie

 Les Halles is a traditional French bakery located in the France Pavilion.
-In our opinion, this place can do no wrong.
-Here, you'll find fresh soups, salads, baguette sandwiches and pastries.
-It also serves champagne, beer, wine and gourmet coffees.
+This place always knocks it out of the park!
+The menu offers fresh soups, salads, baguette sandwiches and pastries.
+For drinks, there's champagne, beer, wine and gourmet coffees.
 Make sure to grab one of the fruit macaroons and a frosé.
-You won’t be sorry!
+We promise you won’t be sorry!

 Quick-service: $